-What is spatchcock chicken?
+What is a spatchcocked chicken?

-How to spatchcock a chicken?
+How to spatchcock a chicken (Step by Step)

 Set a cutting board inside a rimmed baking sheet (it will help catch liquids).
 Remove any chicken giblets.
 Pat the chicken dry with paper towels.